 Why measure your basal body temperature?

-For starters it's a cheap way to assess your thyroid status (helpful for weight loss and fertility), your adrenal status (helpful to understand your energy levels) and for assessing if you are ovulating (again helpful for fertility).
+For starters, it’s a cheap way to assess your thyroid status (helpful for weight loss and fertility), your adrenal status (helpful to understand your energy levels), and whether or not you are ovulating (helpful for fertility purposes).

 You can potentially get all of this valuable information by simply checking your basal body temperature each and every morning with a basal thermometer.

 It’s not 100% accurate but it’s a cheap and effective way to gather valuable insight about your body.

 If you want to understand more about how and why you should be checking your basal body temperature keep reading:

 Basal Thermometers Give you Insight into 3 Hormone Systems in the Body